jtprince/portfolio/code_examples.md

 I've written dozens of packages (many quite extensive) for different languages (e.g., Ruby and Python) and hundreds of scripts.
 Most of them can be found at [my github page](https://github.com/jtprince) or [my lab's github page](https://github.com/princelab).

-Like any programmer, I can almost always critique (and hopefully improve) my own code.
-Some of the code below is very clean, modular, single-purpose code with good names.
-Some of it could be improved (mainly shorter methods with more single-purpose per method).
-In general, I strive to write "clean code", especially using the principles discussed by ["Uncle Bob"](https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882).
+Like any programmer, I can almost always critique, and hopefully improve, my own code.
+Some of the code below is clean and single-purpose with good names and organization.
+Some of it could be improved--mainly shorter methods with a single-purpose per method.
+In general, I strive to write "clean code" using the transcendent principles discussed in books like [Clean Code](https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882) (by Robert "Uncle Bob" Martin).

 Click on the topic heading to be taken directly to code (where available).
-The projects are roughly sorted from small, simple and generic to large, complex, and fairly specific/technical.
+The projects are sorted generally from small and simple to large and complex (and more technical).

 ### [Django-gtin-fields](https://github.com/CruxConnect/django-gtin-fields)